Vivekanand-R/AI-Product-Framework/README.md

 Another Example 2: Duolingo — Learning Through UX (**Best User Centered Design**): Language learning apps have existed forever, but most feel like homework.
 Duolingo flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
 Duolingo turned Language Learning for over 80 million monthly active users.
 Their design-led approach didn't just drive downloads, it fueled real habit formation, retention and Informative.

 **4-5.
 Customer Discovery and Digital Transformation:** It’s not just about adopting new tech — it's about **rethinking processes, experiences, and model** for a digital-first world.
-AI plays a major role in digital technology (DT) enablement.
+AI plays a major role in Digital Technology (DT) enablement.

-Another Recent Example:
+Another Recent Example:-
 **Fintech : **Zerodha’s User-Centric Fintech Approach****

 Zerodha, India’s largest retail stock brokerage, started by identifying a key JTBD: simplify and reduce costs for retail investors.
-They ran discovery with retail investors and learned:
+They ran discovery with retail investors and learned:-

             A. Pricing transparency mattered more than fancy dashboards.
             B. Retail traders wanted simplified tools like Kite and Coin.
-            C. Support in local languages was critical.
+            C. Support in local languages for local customers were critical.
             D. Their user cloud discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.